wannabet-cc/wannabet/README.md

 ## Features

 - Trustless, public wagers
-- Bet with any ERC20 on Base (website currently only supports USDC)
+- Bet with any ERC20 on Base (website currently only supports USDC, WETH, and rETH)

 ## Current Deployments